 Visit Can Tho or do any customized tours, please choose reputable providers with boat trips equipped with lifebuoys, jackets, motorcycle and cycling tours with the helmets and.
 Safety is a priority!
 Choose Can Tho responsible tours which help you give back while traveling.
 It’s a cliché, but it’s true.

 Can Tho food & drink guide ranges from street food, authentic, fancy to fusion foods.
 As a tropical land of many fresh vegetables and homegrown gardens, which always make Can Tho cuisines fresh, close to nature and very traditional.
 If you are a food lover, don’t hesitate to put other bites onto your food lists such as Cong cake in Can Tho, Ut Dzach Fine Rice Vermicelli…

 Bring your hat, sunglasses, and sunblock, scarf to wear when visiting temples, pagodas, and the cathedral.

 Hopefully, the above tips will help you to come up with a great plan for your adventure in Can Tho, Mekong Delta, Vietnam.
-We have extensive specific guides on a number of provinces in Mekong Delta and are adding to them everyday, so do check those for more detailed info on the places you’re interested in visiting.
 Have a safe trip!